As an Article 28 licensed Medical Clinic, NAC provides pediatric treatment and medical care management for children in the child welfare system.

 The Difference NAC Makes

 - NAC’s pediatric providers and nurses practice contemporary, evidence-based, family-centered, trauma-informed, compassionate care in close interdisciplinary work with the case planning team.
+Learn more bout the NAC Nursing Program.

 - The extent and expertise of care and care coordination available is on par with the country’s leading multidisciplinary programs for CYSHCN and CMC.